Penmanship Matters: Here’s Why You Need to Teach It

 - Charlotte Mason passionately describes the necessity for furnishing the mind with living ideas, and outlines the role of copying —”slow and beautiful work”— in cultivating wisdom and virtue.

 In my experience, the act of focused copying in the most beautiful penmanship you can muster disciplines body, mind, and spirit.
 First, in order to write beautifully (or even legibly), it is necessary to slow down, sit upright with forearm supported, breathe fully, and hold the pen correctly in a relaxed grip.
 As the body settles into writing, the mind engages with the text, absorbing and meditating as words take shape on the page.

-When body and mind are focused, it is then that the spirit can be touched.
+When body and mind are focused, the spirit can be touched.
 In times of distress when you have no words for prayer, copying the Psalms (prayers and songs) of David can comfort the spirit.
 When you are seeking guidance at difficult times, copying from the beatitudes, parables, or wisdom books can open a door to deeper understanding of what wisdom, virtue, and love look like in practice.
 To copy is to absorb, and to create conditions in which spiritual truths can shape the heart and mind.

 If writing is thought made visible; poor penmanship is mumbling made visible.
+(JPC)

 Resources to help with handwriting